 - Liquor Liability: Coverage for bodily injury or property damage when you are liable for contributing to the intoxication of any person.
 Examples include furnishing alcoholic beverages to a person under the legal drinking age or under the influence of alcohol and violating any statute, ordinance, or regulation relating to the sale, gift, distribution, or use of alcoholic beverages.
 This coverage only applies if you are involved in the manufacture, sale, or distribution of alcoholic beverages, furnish alcoholic beverages for a charge, or provide alcoholic drinks for no charge if such activity requires a license.

-Recommended Business Insurance Policies in MassachusettsAside from the insurance coverage required by law, other insurance policies are highly recommended for businesses.
-Without ample business insurance in massachusetts, you will have to settle liability claims on your own and, in some cases, this can prove to be a huge financial burden.
+Without sufficient business insurance in Massachusetts, you will have to settle liability claims on your own and, in some cases, this can prove to be a huge financial burden.

 - Commercial Liability Insurance